Are you ready for some football … food?! Participate in all the fun football festivities with these vegan game-day appetizers and treats.

 By using vegan ingredients rather than animal products and by baking instead of frying, we can eliminate the guilt and layer on the flavor with these tasty taquitos (aka flautas).

 Cheesy, smoky, and a bit spicy, these vegan jalapeño poppers are the perfect addition to any appetizer spread.

 Little mushroom caps runneth over with vegan cream cheese, vegan bacon bits, and garlic in this fantastic recipe that’s perfect for snacking.

 Keepin’ It Kind said it best when describing this appetizer: “We’re talking about balls of mac n’ cheese, covered in a buffalo sauce coating and cooked so that the outside is crispy and the inside is gooey and cheesy.”
 Yum!

 Jalapeños dipped in breadcrumbs, filled with vegan cream cheese, and baked—there’s nothing but vegan divinity in this recipe, courtesy of Vegan Richa.

 Add a wasabi “kick” to your football game with these crunchy potato chips.
 Plus, your friends will be impressed that you made potato chips from scratch!

 You’ve never had a pretzel like this—you’re three ingredients away from vegan snack heaven.

-These sweet and spicy skins from Gluten Free Vegan Pantry are packed with black beans, corn, jalapeño peppers, and onions—then topped with an awesome avocado drizzle for an extra burst of flavor.
+These sweet and spicy skins are packed with black beans, corn, peppers, and onions—then topped with an awesome avocado aioli for an extra burst of flavor.